maxmcd/blog/content/posts/process-per-request-performance.md

 coordinating with the worker threads.
 Bummer.

 Deno loves this, and Bun likes it a little more.
-Generally, it's nice to see that Bun and Deno don't see much of an improvement here and they're already doing a good job of keeping the sycall overhead off of the execution thread.
+Generally, it's nice to see that Bun and Deno don't see much of an improvement here.
+They're already doing a good job of keeping the sycall overhead off of the execution thread.

 Onward.